luomus/laji-api/diary.md

 * Remove `restrictAccess` & `hasAdmins` from `MHL.27` & `MHL.28`, so they will inherit form permissions from the line transect parent collection.

+## Swagger JSON documentation

+Old api had /explorer/swagger.json.
+New API doesn't currently have a similar functionality - probably not used?

 # Minor changes

 ## Collection long name